the energy transitionwe accept science and are part of the energy future

 global CO2 emissions reductions in the IEA’s scenarios (Gt)

 The dotted line shows the current emissions trajectory.
-The International Energy Agency’s (IEA) New Policies Scenario (NPS), shown by the green line, projects a “most likely” outcome based on new energy policies.
+The International Energy Agency’s (IEA) Stated Policies Scenario (STEPS), shown by the green line, projects a “most likely” outcome based on today’s announced energy policies.
 The IEA Sustainable Development Scenario (SDS), shown by the light blue line, depicts the trajectory that would be necessary to achieve the objectives of the Paris Agreement.

 what we do is good